-For the three months ended March 31, 2011, the net cash flow provided by financing activities primarily reflected proceeds from the issuance of common stock related to the exercise of stock options and purchases under our employee stock purchase plan, partially offset by costs associated with tax withholding obligations resulting from the issuance of common stock under the plans.
-Also during the first three months of 2011, our U.S. operations borrowed and repaid \$8.0 million under our revolving credit facilities to meet certain short-term cash requirements.
-For the three months ended March 31, 2010, the net cash flow used in financing activities reflected costs associated with tax withholding obligations resulting from the issuance of common stock under employee stock plans, partially offset by stock proceeds from the issuance of common stock related to the exercise of stock options and purchases under our employee stock plans.
+For the six months ended June 30, 2011, the net cash flow provided by financing activities primarily reflected borrowings under our revolving credit facilities that had not been repaid at June 30, 2011, as well as proceeds from the issuance of common stock related to the exercise of stock options and purchases under our employee stock purchase plan, partially offset by costs associated with tax withholding obligations related to the issuance of common stock under the plans.
+During the first six months of 2011, our U.S. operations borrowed funds under our revolving credit facilities to meet certain short-term cash requirements, of which \$13.0 million was outstanding at June 30, 2011.
+At June 30, 2011, we were in compliance with all debt agreement covenants and had additional available borrowings under the credit facilities of approximately \$35.5 million after taking into consideration the liquidity covenants.
+For the six months ended June 30, 2010, the cash used in financing activities reflected costs associated with tax withholding obligations resulting from the issuance of common stock under employee stock plans, partially offset by proceeds from the issuance of common stock under employee stock plans.